-Parents who want to eat vegetable eaters do more than threaten to take away dessert if the veggies aren’t consumed.
+Parents who want vegetable eaters do more than threaten to take away dessert if the veggies aren’t consumed.
 They cook delicious soups chock full of vegetables; they make spinach lasagna; they plant gardens and make chopped salad with cucumbers and tomatoes that are just hours off the vines.

 Similarly, parents who want to raise churchgoing children work hard to make the liturgy meaningful.
 They talk about the Mass with their children before they go; they whisper explanations during key parts; they discuss the homily afterwards; they play their favorite church songs on their iPod or cellphone.
 And if it seems that the Mass they usually attend is not particularly well suited to a certain child, they might try a Mass with a different homilist or a different style of music that will grab a child’s attention and imagination.

 David, father of third-grader Ethan and kindergartner Mara, went through the Rite of Christian Initiation for Adults (RCIA) program several years ago.
 He is struck by the difference between the Catholic Mass and the more contemporary Christian services of other denominations.
 While he has found value in both types of worship experiences, he and his wife bring their children to Mass weekly because Mass provides opportunities for contemplation and meditation.